 Notes to Editors:

-PAC is an independent charity dedicated to providing free, confidential and independent advice on legal rights to individuals who wish to pursue an action against the police and an information service to members of the public and the legal profession on police action law.
+PAC is the first organisation in the UK dedicated to providing free, confidential and independent advice on legal rights to individuals who wish to pursue an action against the police and an information service to members of the public and the legal profession on police action law.

 The Police Action Centre, gave evidence to the Taser Working Group on 16 May 2013.